-5. To provide clearance between the knife drive box pulley and the endsheet, open the access cover (A) on the endsheet behind the cutterbar.
+5. To provide clearance between the knife drive box pulley and the endsheet, open access cover (A) on the endsheet behind the cutterbar.

-- 6. Remove the belt (A) from the drive pulley (B). - Slip the belt (A) over and behind the knife drive box pulley (C).
+- 6. Remove belt (A) from drive pulley (B). - 7.
+Slip belt (A) over and behind knife drive box pulley (C).
 Use the notch in the pulley to assist with belt removal.

-Installing Non-Timed Knife Drive Belts
+Installing Knife Drive Belts

-The procedure for installing non-timed knife drive belts is the same for both sides of the header.
+The procedure for installing untimed knife drive belts is the same for both sides of the header.